-- Interactive maps of places to go: Paddling.com and American Whitewater - American version of the International Scale of River Difficulty - About canoeing, kayaking, and standup paddle boarding: Paddling.com - Info on gear selection and how-to: Paddling.com
+- Interactive maps of places to go: Paddling.com and American Whitewater - American version of the International Scale of River Difficulty - About canoeing, kayaking, and stand-up paddleboarding: Paddling.com - Info on gear selection: Paddling.com - Free online paddling safety course, recommended for all paddlers: ACA Paddlesports - Collection of educational paddling videos: ACA Paddlesports Resource Library

-Talk to Girl Scout members with disabilities and their guardians.
+Include Girl Scout Members with Disabilities.
+Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
-For more information visit Move United http://www.disabledsportsusa.org/sport/kayaking/ to find out about inclusion in kayaking.
+Visit Move United to learn about inclusion in kayaking and water safety for children with special needs.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Ask the kayak provider about any height or weight restrictions, and communicate this information to families in advance.
+Choose a different watercraft if these restrictions would keep anyone from participating.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense, such as an accident, physical injury, missing person, sudden illness, or sudden weather or water emergencies.